Category Marketing Manager

 Where are you currently working and what does your role involve?

-I work as the Category Marketing Executive for Macphie in Aberdeenshire.
+I work as the Category Marketing Manager for Macphie in Aberdeenshire.
 Macphie is a food ingredients manufacturer (mostly they make cakes, so I’m rather lucky).
 I’m very lucky that I get to do a job that covers nearly everything that I learned in Design, Manufacture & Engineering Management.

 I’m involved in product development both new and existing, management product lifecycle analysis of the different product categories, day-to-day marketing and input to PR and also form part of cross company groups for different projects.